 The Land of the Yankee Fork State Park brings to life Idaho's frontier mining history.
 This State Park is part of the larger Land of the Yankee Fork Historic Area located in scenic central Idaho.
-Managed by the Idaho Department of Parks and Recreation, the Salmon-Challis National Forest and the Challis District of the Bureau of Land Management this historic area provides unique historical interpretation and many recreational opportunities.
-At the Yankee Fork Visitor Center near Challis there are museum exhibits, a gold panning station, audiovisual programs, and friendly personnel to provide information on local mining history and area attractions.
-Also of interest are the ghost towns of Bonanza, Custer and Bayhorse, the Yankee Fork Gold Dredge, the Custer Motorway and the Challis Bison Jump.
-Land of the Yankee Fork provides outstanding trail opportunities from hiking and biking trails to motorised ATV and Motorbike trails.
-Camping in the National Forest and BLM lands is varied as well with both primitive and developed campsites available Address: 24424 Hwy 75
+Managed by the Idaho Department of Parks and Recreation, the Salmon-Challis National Forest and the Challis District of the Bureau of Land Management this historic area provides

-Challis, ID 83226 (PO Box 1086) Phone: (208) 879-5244
+Address: 24424 Hwy 75 Challis, ID 83226 (PO Box 1086) Phone: (208) 879-5244